-This is the 31st year in which the CSU Tropical Meteorology Project has made forecasts of the upcoming season's Atlantic basin hurricane activity.
+This is the 32nd year in which the CSU Tropical Meteorology Project has made forecasts of the upcoming season's Atlantic basin hurricane activity.
 Our research team has shown that a sizable portion of the year-to-year variability of Atlantic tropical cyclone (TC) activity can be hindcast with skill exceeding climatology.
 This year's June forecast is based on a statistical methodology derived from 29 years of past data.
 Qualitative adjustments are added to accommodate additional processes which may not be explicitly represented by our statistical analyses.
 These evolving forecast techniques are based on a variety of climate-related global and regional predictors previously shown to be related to the forthcoming seasonal Atlantic basin TC activity and landfall probability.
 We believe that seasonal forecasts must be based on methods that show significant hindcast skill in application to long periods of prior data.
 It is only through hindcast skill that one can demonstrate that seasonal forecast skill is possible.
 This is a valid methodology provided that the atmosphere continues to behave in the future as it has in the past.
-When dramatic changes occur that are not in the observational record, such as occurred during the spring of 2013, these forecast models may fail.